clicon/clixon-docs/xml.rst

      1: <x><k1>a</k1><k2>b</k2><y>cc</y><y>dd</y><z>bar</a></x>

 and the search was done using *O(logN)*.

 Using paths in XML
 ------------------
-If deeper searches are needed, i.e., not just to direct children, Clixon `paths`_ can be used to make a search request.
+If deeper searches are needed, i.e., not just to direct children, :ref:`paths <clixon_path>` can be used to make a search request.
 There are three path variants, each with its own pros and cons:

 * XPath is most expressive, but only supports *O(logN)* search for